igorwolfs/acoustic-processing-hw/README.md

 ### Reddit
 The first iteration of the design was placed on [reddit for review](https://www.reddit.com/r/PrintedCircuitBoard/comments/1m0hude/schematic_review_request_ecp5ufpga_board_with_hs/).

 The initial design included longer trace-lengths to the DDR-PHY to achieve better delay and impedance matching.
-The decision was made to reduce trace lengths and sacrifice some of the delay-budget and trace distance instead.
+It was deemed that for the given stackup, sacrificing delay-budget and inter-trace distance wasn't worth the increase in trace lengths at those frequencies.

 <table>
   <tr>